perama-v/archors/spec/required_block_state_subprotocol.md

-# Execution State Network
+# Required Block State Network

-This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain.
+This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain to enable archive functionality.

 > 🚧 The spec is for design space exploration and is independent from the Portal Network